hialanne/WARPSimLab/BUILDING.md

 ## 10. Create the Release Package

+File to be zip'd should use the following file format: 'WARPSimLab-vX.Y.Z-Win-x86_64'

 Create one canonical Windows ZIP file.
 Create the ZIP from the completed `dist\WARPSimLab` directory using Windows File Explorer.

 ```text